andreaxhearts/streaming-tools/README.md

 Specify a full path to the audio file, or use the _Browse_ button to open the file manager and locate your file of choice.

 #### Type:
-**[mandatory]** This tells Pydub's _play_ command what filetype the file is.
+**[mandatory]** This tells Pydub's _play_ method what filetype the file is.
 Usually this will match the file extension, so put that here.
 Failing to correctly provide this will generate an error.

 <br>